V-Dev-arch/Astra-Tv-Browser-Homepage-/README.md

 # Astra-Tv-Browser-Homepage-
-Introducing Astra TV Browser Homepage, A fully customizable homepage for your TV browser.
+Introducing Astra TV Browser Homepage, A fully customizable, simple and easy homepage for your TV browser.
 It's an open source project and is avaliable free of cost for everyone.
 It has the following features-
+~ Full remote support
+~ Works with browser mouse also
+~ Mordern UI, with eye comfortable colors
+~ Automaticaly fetchs logos from the respective website ⭐Works best with TV BRO browser⭐
+CREATED WITH 💗 BY V-DEV